Security is essential for any website to provide security, build the trust of visitors, and for better ranking.

 No problem, you can use ZeroSSL Certbot to automate the renewal.
 Cool, isn’t it?

 ZeroSSL is a certificate authority, so certs are issued by them.
 You can manage all your certs with their easy-to-use dashboard.
-You get up to 3 certificates in FREE.
+You get up to 3 certificates for FREE.
 However, if you need more, you can go for a paid plan which offers unlimited certificates with many other premium features.

 - Wildcard & multi-domain certificate